Keyboard shortcuts

 As mentioned earlier, one last thing that should change with respect to our former CPU code is that we want our HDF5 I/O module to be clearer about what it wants.

 Indeed, at present time, HDF5Writer::write() demands a full set of (U, V) data of which it only uses the V concentration data.
-This was fine from a CPU programming perspective where we don’t pay for exposing unused data access opportunities, but from a GPU programming perspective it means downloading U concentration data that the HDF5 I/O module is not going to use.
+This was fine from a CPU programming perspective where we don’t pay for exposing unused data access opportunities.
+But from a GPU programming perspective it means downloading U concentration data that the HDF5 I/O module is not going to use.

 We will fix this by making the HDF5Writer more explicit about what it wants, and having it take the V species concentration only instead.